Countly has several SDKs to choose from. Some are officially supported by Countly, and others are contributed by the community.

 |iOS SDK (Objective-C) with watchOS, tvOS & macOS support||Click to get||Click for documentation|

 |Windows Phone & Windows SDK (C#)||Click to get from Nuget||Click for documentation|

 Countly Code Generator

-If you would like to generate mobile or web code easily for custom events, user profiles, crash reporting, and have access to all the other features that generally come with Countly, we suggest using the Countly Code Generator, which is a point-and-click service that builds necessary code for you.
+If you would like to generate mobile or web code easily for events, user profiles, crash reporting, and have access to all the other features that generally come with Countly, we suggest using the Countly Code Generator, which is a point-and-click service that builds necessary code for you.

 Community Supported SDKs

 These client libraries are developed and supported by the Countly community and not by Countly directly.
 Refer to the corresponding author for support and more information.

 - Xamarin SDK (C#), documentation for Android and documentation for iOS